 Currently, emergency shelter in Utah County is provided through a motel voucher system.
-Please be aware, though, that there is absolutely no guarantee this service will be available to everyone who requests it.
+Please be aware there is absolutely no guarantee this service will be available to everyone who requests it.

 - LDS Transitional Services (by Deseret Industries at 1415 N. State St., Provo,

 10-3 M-F) qualifies a limited number of people for referral (by a home bishop or the branch president at the jail) to the voucher program, which is administered through Community Action Services.
 To access services, you must have a current photo ID.
 Your Utah County Jail release form will be accepted if you don’t have current state ID.

 - For people with children staying with them or who are referred by the LDS Transient Bishop Assistance, go to Community Action Services (815 S. 200 West).

 - After business hours and on weekends, use the dispatch phone at the east entry of the Provo Police Dept. (48 S. 300 West) to make a request.

 If space is available, women may be eligible for shelter at the Center for Women and Children in Crisis (24/7 crisis line: 801-356-2511).

 The closest emergency shelters are in Salt Lake County.

 Transitional Housing Programs